-Resources address budgeting, fiscal analysis, and other financial planning strategies.
+Resources address budgeting, fiscal analysis, and other financial planning strategies, including State and local examples.

 Adding It Up: A Guide to Mapping Public Resources for Children, Youth and Families